Black-and-gold cotinga: Taxonomy and systematics

 The black-and-gold cotinga was originally described as Tijuca atra.
 By the late 1900s there were suggestions that genus Tijuca was a sister genus to Lipaugus.
 A molecular phylogenetic study published in 2014 found that Tijuca was embedded within Lipaugus so taxonomic systems subsumed Tijuca into Lipaugus.

 The black-and-gold cotinga is monotypic.

 Description

 The black-and-gold cotinga is 25 to 28 cm long.
 The sexes are strongly sexually dimorphic.
 Adult males are entirely black but for a large golden yellow patch on the wing's flight feathers (remiges).
 They have a reddish brown iris, a bright orange bill with a slight hook on the end, and dark brown legs and feet.
-Females are overall dull olive-green that is yellower on the edges of the flight feathers and belly.
+Females are overall dull olive-green which is yellower on the edges of the flight feathers and belly.
 They much resemble the monomorphic grey-winged cotinga (L. condita) and their ranges overlap.
 Their bill is a duller orange than the male's.